x157/x157.github.io/UE5/Engine/Perforce-Sync-Procedure.md

 - Lyra source from a new blank `LyraStarterGame` project you create for your Engine

+## Overview

+- Get the latest Engine source from Epic
+- Recompile Engine
+- Merge the latest Lyra source from Epic into XistGame
+  - Into the "track Epic Source **exactly**" branch
+    - Into the "Xist's hacks on official Lyra" branch
+      - Into XistGame branch
+- Recompile XistGame with the latest Lyra 5.1 on the latest Engine 5.1

+Now you get to go see all the new stuff, and all the newly broken stuff!
+C'est la Dev!  `:-)`

 ## Repository Setup

 For a detailed description of these branches, see